You are here

 The program provides a comprehensive, hands-on, museum experience for middle- and high-school students.
 JD’s learn about the nature of museums as places of education and entertainment and the many museum career opportunities available.
 A key feature of the program is the opportunity to work with adult mentors, scientists, and educators while learning about the importance of community engagement.
 Junior Docents discover that they are part of a large community of teens who are interested in science and education as they are introduced to a wide variety of science and museum-related career possibilities.
 Our goal is to have students gain a wider appreciation for science and its related fields.

 Since Junior Docents began in 1991, more than 1000 teens have participated in the program, representing over 40 schools and home school cooperatives in the area.

 The primary qualifications for being a Junior Docent include a curiosity about the world around us, an interest in STEM-topics and a willingness to learn.
 As well, qualified Junior Docents:

-- Demonstrate a strong interest in learning and sharing science with Museum visitors.
+· Demonstrate a strong interest in learning and sharing science with each other and Museum visitors.

-New applicants to the Program are required to have an interview.
+New applicants to the program are required to submit a complete application and have an interview.

-All Applicants must download the 2017 Junior Docent Application, complete and return it by March 15th, 2017.
+How to Apply All Applicants must download the 2023 Junior Docent Application, complete and return it by March 20, 2021.

-All new applicants are required to have an interview as a part of your application process.
-Dates of New Junior Docent Interviews are April 3-9th, 2017.
+New Applicants All new applicants are required to have an interview as a part of your application process.
+Dates of New Junior Docent Interviews are March 21-27, 2021.
 Please mark your top three choices for interview times on the application.
 Your interview time will be confirmed by the Junior Docent Program Coordinator upon receipt of your application.